Scorecard schema

 Tally of how much of the agentnative spec the run verified.
 Distinct from summary, which counts the runner's

-checks.
-One implemented check can verify zero, one, or many spec requirements; many spec requirements aren't yet covered
+audits.
+One implemented audit can verify zero, one, or many spec requirements; many spec requirements aren't yet covered

 "coverage_summary": {